StefanX007X/Guided-Topic-Modeling/README.md

 **Further notes**
-* All words in the vocabulary are lowercase
+* All words in the vocabulary are lowercase.
+Bigrams are seperated by an underscore, e.g. steve_jobs.